ovh/docs/pages/cloud/dedicated/ola-enable-manager/guide.en-gb.md

 ## Conclusion

 At OVHcloud, we believe in Innovation for Freedom.
-OLA gives our customers the freedom to use their NICs how they choose.
-Having read this article, you should be able to configure your server with OLA in the OVH Manager.
+OLA gives our customers the freedom to use their NIC handles how they choose.
+Having read this guide, you should be able to configure your server with OLA in the OVHcloud Control Panel.